Defensive AEO: Protecting Your Brand Narrative in AI Responses

 Building a Brand Narrative Monitoring System

+According to BrightLocal's 2026 Local Consumer Review Survey, 97% of consumers read reviews for local businesses and 68% will only use businesses rated 4 stars or higher, making AI-generated brand descriptions a critical trust signal.
 Effective defensive AEO requires continuous monitoring of how AI models describe your brand.
 Establish a systematic testing protocol that queries every major AI model about your brand weekly.
 Use a consistent set of probe questions: 'What does [brand] do?', 'What are [brand]'s main products?', 'Who are [brand]'s competitors?', 'What is [brand] known for?', and 'What criticisms exist of [brand]?'.
 Log every response and compare against your canonical brand narrative.
-This monitoring integrates with competitive intelligence for AI search to provide a complete picture of your AI search landscape.
+This monitoring integrates with Competitive Intelligence for AI Search: Reverse-Engineering Competitors' Visibility to provide a complete picture of your AI search landscape.

 Automate monitoring where API access is available.
 Use the ChatGPT API, Claude API, and Gemini API to programmatically query for your brand and analyze responses using semantic similarity scoring against your canonical descriptions.
 Set alert thresholds that trigger investigation when responses diverge from your canonical narrative beyond acceptable bounds.